situmtech/situm-cordova-getting-started/README.md

 # Situm Cordova Getting Started

 NOTE: This app is only a use-case for testing purposes.
-It may not be up to date or optimized.

 ## Table of contents
 * [Usage](#usage)